shota-yasunaga/wandercatch/README.md

 - transition_analysis

     Plots how the state (On task, Mind Wandering etc) transitioned.
+    - getLabelSequence.m
+    Helper function for the transition_analysis.
+It returns the labels of probes
 - behavior_analysis_ratio

     Plots information related how much of probes were "on task", "mind wandering", etc.

+# EEG
+Functions to conduct eeg data analysis

+Matlab
+-

+Python
+- Develpping....

 # Behavioral Data